TIDAL SPEECH THERAPY

 Speech Language Pathology Private Practice and Teletherapy in New Brunswick

-Tidal Speech Therapy is a full service speech-language pathology clinic specializing in paediatrics, providing patients with therapeutic services for: articulation (i.e., how we say sounds and clarity of speech), language (i.e., how we express and understand oral language), literacy (i.e., reading, writing and phonological awareness), fluency (i.e., stuttering, cluttering, smoothness and rate of speech), social communication (i.e., navigating social scenarios, making and keeping friendships, etc.), and cognitive communication (i.e., helping improve executive functioning: planning, time management, organization, etc.).
+Tidal Speech Therapy is a speech-language pathology clinic specializing in paediatrics, providing therapeutic services for: articulation (i.e., clarity of speech), language (i.e., how we express and understand oral language), early literacy (i.e., reading, writing and phonological awareness), fluency (i.e., stuttering, cluttering, smoothness and rate of speech), social-communication (i.e., navigating social scenarios, making and keeping friendships), and cognitive communication (i.e., helping improve executive functioning: planning, time management, organization, etc.).

 Literacy involves all the skills required to read and write.
-Early literacy development begins with children looking at books and listening to their parents read.
-Learning to read and write can be a challenge for some.
-They may struggle to acquire pre-reading skills (e.g., phonological or phonemic awareness- the ability to hear and play with sounds) or may have difficulty applying those skills to accurately decode words (i.e., read unfamiliar words) when reading or writing.
+Early literacy development begins with children exploring books and listening to their parents read.
+Learning to read and write can sometimes be a challenge.
+It may difficult to acquire pre-reading skills (e.g., phonological or phonemic awareness- the ability to hear and play with sounds) or it may be difficult to apply those skills to accurately decode words (i.e., read unfamiliar words).

-People of all ages can experience articulation disorders.
-Fortunately, improvement is possible at any stage of life.
 Articulation therapy is a form of intervention that focuses on the accurate production of speech sounds to improve speech clarity.
-With focused intervention and consistent home practice most clients are able to achieve significant improvement.
+Through play-based intervention and consistent home practice most clients are able to achieve significant improvement.

 No matter what the communication challenge may be, we are prepared to help.

-If your child has an expressive language disorder, they may have difficulty with:
+If your child has an expressive language challenges, they may have difficulty with:

 Putting word together to make a sentence

 Learning songs and rhymes